 Throughout the program, info buttons are placed to provide the user with additional information.
-The text behind the info buttons is displayed when the user hoovers with the mouse over the button.
+The text behind the info buttons is displayed when the user hoovers over the button with the mouse.

 This is the core of the program.
 It holds buttons to the five main steps (Load data, Model setup, Estimation, Graphical Output, and Forecasting).
 All textual output of the program is displayed in the text window on this screen.
 The text output can be stored for further processing.

 During estimation of the model, the program returns to this output window to monitor the progress of the estimation.
 Once the estimation has completed the program automatically shows the graphical output window (discussed on a later slide).